Hi there, I'm Caitlin!

 You've come to the right place!

 The short version goes something like this:

-I’m a Montreal-based flutist and flute teacher who primarily enjoys performing in solo and chamber recitals.
-Through my performance projects, I tell stories and connect with audiences about social issues, music, and life itself.
-Such projects include Caitlin’s Cozy Concerts, a virtual solo concert series I created in 2020, as well as Ensemble Camellia, a flute and clarinet duo created in 2019 with my friend Emilia Segura.
-I also have a strong passion for pedagogy and have been teaching flute privately for over five years.
+I’m a Montreal-based flutist who enjoys performing in solo and chamber recitals as well as teaching flutists of all ages.
+Connecting with audiences and aspiring flutists about social issues, music, and life itself is my passion.
+My performance projects include Caitlin’s Cozy Concerts, Ensemble Camellia, and recording solo flute music for release on streaming platforms.
+My strong passion for pedagogy has led me to teach flute privately for six years.
 I teach in person at home, and online through the Just and Accessible Music School, of which I am a co-founder and the Vice President.

 You can even take a look at my official credentials!